3. MCAM Dataset¶

 \(b_{b}\) - the sensor’s blue channel’s average response when no illumination is applied.

-When writing the equaiton above as a matrix equaiton, we obtain:
+When writing the equation above as a matrix equation, we obtain:

 The corrections for the sensor responses are created by finding the element by element average of the responses and multiplying by the individual response matrix’s inverse.